mkordas/feedback-loops-presentation/README.md

-# feedback-loops-presentation
-Blazing Fast Feedback Loops in the Java Universe
+# Blazing Fast Feedback Loops in the Java Universe

 ## What it is?